NicolasMorea/Platform-Pathfinding/README.md

     ```
 - A lot of similar connections are created, we then filter the graph to only keep one connections possible between each platform : the most efficient one in terms of time and velocity

-When the graph is created, list of debug positions are saved to debug trajectories, we can then visualize all the remaining connections :
+When the graph is created, a list of debug positions are saved to debug trajectories, we can then visualize all the remaining connections :

 ![Example](Documentation~/Paths_Simple.png "Multi-Gravity Trajectories")